Alemi7523/Alemi7523.github.io/index.md

 This quest gives Karma.

-Go to the Keckleon Bazaar.
+Go to the Kecleon Bazaar.
 Try to get the golden item.
 If you have at least \$50.000 they offer to sell to you for \$20000, but as long as you have at least \$20.000, you can buy it.
 Otherwise, you are stealing, and you will be thrown to the THIEF\'S DUNGEON.